ietf/id-guidelines/README.md

 This will be automatically generated by the tools from XML source if the ipr attribute value "noDerivativesTrust200902" is selected.

-These notices may not be used with any IETF standards-track document or with most working group documents, except as discussed in [BCP 78], since the IETF must retain change control over its documents and the ability to augment, clarify, and enhance the original contribution in accordance with the IETF
+These notices may not be used with any IETF Standards Track document or with most working group documents, except as discussed in [BCP 78], since the IETF must retain change control over its documents and the ability to augment, clarify, and enhance the original contribution in accordance with the IETF